studio1767/s3backup-infrastructure/README.md

 ## Quick Start

-This walks though getting the system built and ready to go without much detail on the internals.
-There's more detail on the encryption and configuration files in the main [s3backup](https://github.com/studio1767/s3backup) repository.
+This walks though getting the system built and each user ready to go without going into detail on the internals and without explaining how to use the tools.

+See the main [s3backup](https://github.com/studio1767/s3backup) repository for those details.

 ### Setup Variables